 Only in America, I thought.

-I had seen Four Corners monument in the TV series, “Breaking Bad”and thought I might as well take a look.
-On the way I passed by some rather scruffy Navajo Nation settlements, dominated by the trophies of the poor, broken down cars, and tatty trailers.
+I had seen Four Corners monument in the TV series, “Breaking Bad” and thought I might as well take a look.
+On the way I passed by some rather scruffy Navajo Nation settlements, dominated by the trophies of the poor… broken down cars, discarded household goods and tatty trailers.

 I refueled at a Navajo petrol station that was also a ten pin bowling center and burger bar.
 I didn’t play bowls, but I did have a burger.
-Afterwards as I struggled to digest the lump of meat I wished I had done it the other way round.
+Afterwards as I struggled to digest the lump of meat I wished I had eaten the bowling ball or bowled the burger.

 I have never really seen native Indians in the flesh so to speak, or at least in large numbers, and I was surprised how Asian they looked.
 Maybe the Chinese did discover America first, or their ancestors migrated across the Baring Straits.

 When I got to Four Corners I was rather taken aback that I would have to pay to see what is essentially a man made and rather unexciting monument.
 Arizona meets New Mexico meets Utah meets Colorado.